Sign up for your FREE 7-Day infection prevention & control guide.

 We’ve created a free 7-day guide that explains health and safety measures, from basic health compliance to actionable steps to help prevent the spread of germs and bacteria, to ensure all staff and children are kept safe during the transition back to school.
 You can sign up, free, to get it delivered straight to your inbox every day for the next 7 days.

 Over the next 7 days, we’ll arm you with the knowledge and understanding of practical steps you can take to help prevent the risk of transmitting infectious diseases within school settings.
 These are all transferable steps you can apply to all different types of infections and diseases that can be carried and transmitted throughout the education sector, now and in the future.
+We have recently updated the guide to include the latest government advice with the key systems of control measures all schools must follow in order to keep all staff and students safe from infection."

 You’ll also get the opportunity to access a recording of our free webinar hosted by EduCare and SAPHNA (The School and Public Health Nurses Association) that discusses these topics in further detail.
 Get started today by entering your email address and receive day 1 of our guide.